 - (a) In General.
 Charges for water and sewer service shall be billed monthly.
 All bills shall be due and payable upon receipt.
-Payment must be physically delivered to the District office or, except as provided below, to the District's depository bank (if the bank has been designated by the Board of Directors to receive such payments directly) on or before the 15th day of the calendar month which immediately follows the calendar month in which the billing period for the payment in question ended.
-Payments for dishonored or returned checks (including the additional charge therefor) and payments of delinquencies and reconnection charges after service has been disconnected must be made at the District's office by cashier's check, certified check or money order. - (b) Due Date; Additional Charge.
-If any payment is not so made in full on or before such 15th day, an additional charge accrues, but only if the amount unpaid as of such 15th day is \$5.00 or more (except as otherwise provided in this rate order for emergencies or disasters) If the unpaid amount is \$5.00 or more, the additional charge is 10% of the charges for the preceding calendar month (i.e., the current month bill). - (c) Payments Mailed.
+Except as provided below, payment must be: (i) physically delivered to the District office or, except as provided below, to the District's depository bank (if the bank has been designated by the Board of Directors to receive such payments directly); or (ii) electronically delivered to the District's designated account for receiving electronic payments.
+Exception: Payments for dishonored or returned checks (including the additional charge therefor) and payments of delinquencies and reconnection charges after service has been disconnected must be made at the District's office by cashier's check, certified check or money order. - (b) Payment Date; Additional Charge.
+The payment date for each monthly bill is the 15th day of the calendar month which immediately follows the calendar month in which the billing period for the bill ended, unless such 15th day falls on a Saturday, Sunday or legal holiday, in which case the payment date is the next day that is not a Saturday, Sunday, or legal holiday.
+If any bill is not paid in full on or before its payment date, an additional charge accrues, but only if the amount unpaid as of such payment date is \$5.00 or more (except as otherwise provided in this order for emergencies or disasters).
+If the unpaid amount is \$5.00 or more, the additional charge is 10% of the charges for the preceding calendar month (i.e., the current month bill). - (c) Payments Mailed.
 Users may mail payments for their own convenience, but any user who mails payment or uses any other delivery service must pay any additional charge which accrues because a payment is received late. - (d) Waiver of 10% Charge.
-If a user demonstrates to the satisfaction of the District's designated billing officer, or to the satisfaction of the Board of Directors, that the user did not receive a bill in time to make payment on or before such 15th day for some reason not within the user's control, the 10% additional charge for such payment may be waived. - (e) Basic Rates.
+If a user demonstrates to the satisfaction of the District's designated billing officer, or to the satisfaction of the Board of Directors, that the user did not receive a bill in time to make payment on or before its payment date for some reason not within the user's control, the 10% additional charge for such payment may be waived. - (e) Basic Rates.
 The rates for water and sewer service shall depend upon the type of connection and, in the case of water service for commercial connections, upon the size of the meter serving the connection.
 Additional charges under Section 6 hereof (relating to house and building lines) may also apply.
 Monthly rates for water and sewer service are hereby established as set out in Appendix E and F, attached.
 The basic unit for measurement and billing by quantity of water is 1,000 gallons.
 Exception: Upon special request from a customer, the District may render bills to that customer using quantities expressed in hundreds of gallons, and, for this purpose, the rates set out in Appendix E and F shall be mathematically converted.
 Charges for work provided by the District, or by the District operator at District expense, shall be billed at the following unit rates: